Steve Buscemi: Directing

-In addition to feature films, he directed episodes of the television shows Love, Homicide: Life on the Street, The Sopranos, Oz, 30 Rock, Portlandia, and Nurse Jackie.
+In addition to feature films, he directed episodes of the television shows Love, Homicide: Life on the Street, The Sopranos, Oz, 30 Rock, Portlandia and Nurse Jackie.
 In the latter, his brother Michael played the character God in several episodes.
 While scouting a location for a film, Buscemi visited the Philadelphia Eastern State Penitentiary and found the building so interesting that he later provided the majority of the narration for the audio tour there.

 Reception and image

 In an interview with The Hollywood Reporter, Buscemi was adamant about not altering his misaligned teeth, saying, "I've had dentists who have wanted to help me out, but I say, 'You know, I won't work again if you fix my teeth.'"
 Buscemi is noted for wrinkles around his eyes, giving them an aged appearance.
 "Buscemi eyes" describes the result when his eyes are photo-edited onto others' faces.
 He has stated that although he did not find this amusing, his wife Jo Andres did.

-Buscemi guest-starred in season 6 episode 7 of 30 Rock as a private investigator.
+Buscemi guest-starred in season 6 episode 8 of 30 Rock as a private investigator.
 Playing against his image, during a flashback he appears to be disguised as a teenager as he says that he was "part of a special task force of very young-looking cops who infiltrated high schools".
-His character's disguise became an internet meme.
+His character's disguise and quote of "how do you do, fellow kids?" became an internet meme.

-The 1999 hit song "Hey Leonardo" referenced Buscemi as "that guy who played in Fargo…I think his name is Steve.”

 Personal life

+Marriage and interests

-Buscemi grew up pronouncing his name as /buːˈsɛmi/, in an anglicised way.
+Buscemi grew up pronouncing his name as /buːˈsɛmi/, in an anglicized way.
 In Sicily, where his ancestors are from, it is pronounced as /buːˈʃɛmi/.
-He once remarked, "I had to go to Sicily to find out I pronounce my name wrong."
+He once quipped, "I had to go to Sicily to find out I pronounce my name wrong."